schickling/laravel-cash/README.md

 ### Define invalidation roules

 Add rules of the following syntax in your `routes.php` file.
+The `$routeToInvalidate` parameter may be a string or an array and describe always `GET` routes.
 ```php
 Cash::rule($httpMethod, $triggerRoute, $routesToInvalidate);
 ```